awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 + You can only create a cross\-Region Amazon RDS read replica from a source Amazon RDS DB instance that is not a read replica of another Amazon RDS DB instance\.
 + You can't set up a replication channel into or out of the AWS GovCloud \(US\-West\) Region\.
 + You can expect to see a higher level of lag time for any read replica that is in a different AWS Region than the source instance\.
 This lag time comes from the longer network channels between regional data centers\.
-+ Within an AWS Region, all cross\-Region read replicas created from the same source DB instance must either be in the same VPC or be outside of a VPC\.
-For cross\-Region read replicas, any of the create read replica commands that specify the `--db-subnet-group-name` parameter must specify a DB subnet group from the same VPC\.
++ For cross\-Region read replicas, any of the create read replica commands that specify the `--db-subnet-group-name` parameter must specify a DB subnet group from the same VPC\.
-+ You can create a cross\-Region read replica in a VPC from a source DB instance that is in a VPC in another AWS Region\.
-You can also create a cross\-Region read replica in a VPC from a source DB instance that is not in a VPC\.
-You can also create a cross\-Region read replica that is not in a VPC from a source DB instance that is in a VPC\.
++ You can create a cross\-Region read replica:
+  +  In a VPC from a source DB instance that is in a VPC in another AWS Region
+  + In a VPC from a source DB instance that isn't in a VPC
+  + That isn't in a VPC from a source DB instance that is in a VPC
 + Due to the limit on the number of access control list \(ACL\) entries for a VPC, we can't guarantee more than five cross\-Region read replica instances\.
 + The read replica uses the default DB parameter group for the specified DB engine\.
 + The read replica uses the default security group\.